McDoom51/AutoFaceIT/README.md

 The script logs events and errors to a `script.log` file.
 You can check this log file for information on the script's execution, including any errors that may occur.

+If you need help with the error, please open a [ticket](https://github.com/McDoom51/AutoFaceIT/issues/new) with the log file

 ## Contributing

 Contributions to AutoFaceIT are welcome!
 If you have any improvements, bug fixes, or new features to propose, please submit a pull request.